Estate, Trust and Tax Planning

 Wills

 Ensure you have an up-to-date Will.
-Surveys suggested that 70% of UK residents still need an up-to-date Will.
+Surveys suggest that 70% of UK residents still need one.

 Having an up-to-date will is the foundation of good estate planning.
-A will is a legal document that outlines a person’s wishes and instructs your executors on how to distribute your estate.
+A will is a legal document that outlines a person’s wishes and instructs executors on distributing your estate.
 It can include instructions for caring for dependents, such as children or pets.

 Legacy Wills and planning